 Our third-year Master of Divinity students are giving their Senior Ministry Thesis presentations – demonstrating thoughtful, rigorous and relevant dialogue between university, faith community, and society – this quarter.

 Our Wednesday Lunch series is open to all!
-Join us at our next gathering, January 24, with Tabitha Isner, an MDiv/MPP alumna running for Congress in Alabama.
+Join us at our next gathering, April 25, for a conversation with Tony Banout of the Interfaith Youth Core.

-The Craft of Teaching in the Academic Study of Religion – our program of pedagogical development for graduate students – will offer a session with Tracy Weiner of the Chicago Writing Program on February 9 (note date change).
+The lineup for Spring Quarter events with The Craft of Teaching in the Academic Study of Religion – our program of pedagogical development for graduate students – is now available.

 William Schweiker, the Edward L. Ryerson Distinguished Service Professor of Theological Ethics, delivered the 2018 Berkeley Lecture at Georgetown University's Berkley Center for Religion, Peace & World Affairs.

 Prof. Dan Arnold in The New York Times: Why Are We Surprised When Buddhists Are Violent?

 Prof. Jalane Schmidt will lead a workshop on Teaching Race and Religion as well as deliver a public lecture entitled "Our Lady of the Slaves: Marian Devotion in Cuba, Race and Revolution."

 Baruch J. Schwartz, Associate Professor of Hebrew Bible at the Hebrew University of Jerusalem and the Joyce Z. Greenberg Visiting Professor of Jewish Studies at the University of Chicago will give a public lecture (March 8) entitled, “The Splitting of the Sea Narrative: Exodus 14 Parted and Reunited."